About CEC

 As a student navigating my own learning challenges, as an educator across public and independent schools, and now as a parent raising children who learn in beautifully different ways — school has been a throughline.
 Each of those vantage points taught me something different about how learning actually happens, and where it tends to break down.

-Over nearly twenty years, the same truth surfaced again and again: when outcomes fail to reflect potential, the issue is rarely motivation or ability.
+Over nearly twenty years, the same truth surfaces again and again: when outcomes fail to reflect potential, the problem rarely started with motivation.
 More often, it is misalignment between students and the systems meant to support them.

 As a student